-Notre Dame Cemetery in South Hadley was started in 1891 by the Notre Dame of Perpetual Help Church of Holyoke.
+Notre Dame Cemetery in South Hadley was started on April 29 of 1892 by the Notre Dame of Perpetual Help Church of Holyoke.

 Deroy Park in Holyoke is located in front of the former West Street School (now Kelley School).
 Its original name was Canochet Park but was renamed in honor of Narcisse Deroy.
 Narcisse was in WW1 in the US Army.
 He lost his life at Chateau Thierry.

-Arthur was the first Holyoke resident to die in a military air crash.
-He was training in France for a mission and his plance spiraled out of control.
+Arthur Perrault (FINDAGRAVE) was the first Holyoke resident to die in a military air crash.
+He was training in France for a mission and his plane spiraled out of control.
 He is buried in France and so this is his centaph.

 stop 4 – Charles Crevier and Joseph Marchand

 Charles Crevier (FINDAGRAVE) served from 1890 to 1927 as pastor of Precious Blood Church in Holyoke.
 He built the schools, rectory, and convent.
 He helped bring together all churches of Holyoke.
 His friend Joseph Marchand (FINDAGRAVE) was pastor of Perpetual Help Church from 1903 to 1937.
 He started the new Perpetual Help Church in the middle of the 1920s.
 He then gave the old church structure to the Mater Dolorosa parish.

 Two plaques on the wings of the cross in this section honor the Quebec ethnicity military men from Holyoke that died during the course of World War 1.
 See this LINK to read about them.

 stop 5 – Mitivier family